sriram-senthilkr/tp/docs/UserGuide.md

 <br>

 ### Plan untaken modules: `plan`
-Adds a module to the planner as an untaken module.
+Adds a module to the planner as a module that has not been taken or completed.

 <br>